Financial-Times/express-markdown-pages/docs/writing-content.md

 ### Embedding images

-Images should work whether browsing content on GitHub, editing content locally, and when viewing content rendered on a website.
-Images can be uploaded to a third party service and referenced by URL or kept alongside the Markdown content and referenced locally.
+Just like links, images should work whether browsing content on GitHub, editing content locally, and when viewing content rendered on a website.
+Images can be uploaded to a third party service and referenced by URL or kept alongside your Markdown content and referenced locally.

 ```markdown
 Images can be uploaded to a third party and referenced by absolute URL: